 Look for HUD’s logo of approval:

-Membership in a national trade organization isn’t a guarantee that an agency will be reputable, but it’s something you should look for as a bare minimum.
-If an agency doesn’t belong to at least one of the two main credit counseling groups, you should be very skeptical.
+Membership in a national organization isn’t a guarantee that an agency will be reputable, but it’s something you should look for as a bare minimum.
+If an agency doesn’t belong to the nation’s primary credit counseling group, you should be very skeptical.